Higeco/rust-asap/README.md

 This is a rust library for generating and validating ASAP tokens.
 It provides options for doing so that are compliant with the [ASAP specification](https://s2sauth.bitbucket.io/spec/).

+**Why should you use this library?**

+* Do you want super-fast ASAP token generation (1 token/millisecond)?
+* Do you want ultra-fast ASAP token validation (1 token/_nanosecond_)?
+* Do you want to bring your own token `Claims` in whatever format you'd like?
+* Do you want to use ASAP with one of the greatest languages ever?

+Basically, yes.
+Yes, you should use this library if you want ASAP and use Rust.

 ## Usage

 ### Installation